somebody-guo/DL_note/README.md

 # Deeplearning.ai notes
 ---
+you need:
+python3 + jupyter notebook

+---
 implement the assignments with chinese guides.

 all sources come from **Deeplearning.ai**